 As a volunteer, I can view events and sign up to work them.

 As a volunteer, I can delete my account.
+Request to delete/cancel account

 As a volunteer, I can add donor permissions to my account (instead of creating a separate donor account).